safesploitOrg/devsecops-syllabus/README.md

 ---

 ## Syllabus Structure

-The syllabus is organised into **module-based directories**, each representing a core DevSecOps responsibility domain.
+The syllabus is organised into **module-based directories**, each representing a core DevSecOps responsibility area.

 At a high level: